Agoric/documentation/main/zoe/api/zoe-contract-facet.md

   - Adds the `amountKeywordRecord` argument to the `ZCFseat`'s staged allocation and returns the same `amountKeywordRecord` so it can be reused in another call.
 Note that this lets `zcfSeat1.incrementBy(zcfSeat2.decrementBy(amountKeywordRecord))` work as a usage pattern.

+    Note that you can add amounts to original or staged allocations which do not have the specified keyword for the amount.
+The result is for the keyword and amount to become part of the allocation.
+For example, if we start with a new, empty, allocation:
+    ```js
+    // Make an empty seat.
+    const { zcfSeat: zcfSeat1 } = zcf.makeEmptySeatKit();
+    // The allocation is currently empty, i.e. `{}`
+    const stagedAllocation = zcfSeat1.getStagedAllocation();
+    const empty = AmountMath.makeEmpty(brand, AssetKind.NAT);
+    // Try to incrementBy empty.
+This succeeds, and the keyword is added
+    // with an empty amount.
+    zcfSeat1.incrementBy({ RUN: empty });
+    t.deepEqual(zcfSeat1.getStagedAllocation(), { RUN: empty  });
+    ```
+    While this incremented the allocation by an empty amount, any amount would have been added to the allocation in the same way.

 ### `ZCFSeat.decrementBy(amountKeywordRecord)`
   - `amountKeywordRecord`: `{AmountKeywordRecord}`